 The brewery also demonstrated its commitment to its broader civic responsibilities by providing the services of its head brewer, John Holland, to serve on the tribunal that considered appeals by local men against their conscription.
-Holland attended 34 of the 39 meetings of the tribunal between February 1916 and the end of the war, ensuring that he was excluded from considerations of cases of brewery employees for fear of a perceived conflict of interest.71 In general, the broader contribution of the brewery during the period of the war is consistent with the commonly held view that 'a brewer had an obligation to his community.'72
+Holland attended 34 of the 39 meetings of the tribunal between February 1916 and the end of the war, ensuring that he was excluded from considerations of cases of brewery employees for fear of a perceived conflict of interest.
+In general, the broader contribution of the brewery during the period of the war is consistent with the commonly held view that 'a brewer had an obligation to his community.
+The service of the war is community.